ttiny/deploy/README.md

 You need Node.js >= 4.0.0.
 If you don't have it you don't need to install it system wide.
 You can just download the archive, extract it somewhere and use the `node` and `npm` commands from the `bin` directory there.

+### Docker

+1. Make some empty dir, e.g. `/myconfig`.
+2. Put your private SSH key `id_rsa` (if you need one) and your **deploy** config `local.yml` in `/myconfig`.
+3. Make some dir where you will sync your projects, e.g. `/myapps`, it needs to be accessible inside the container, as well as all others you will need.
+4. Use from the CLI like `docker run --rm -v /myapps:/apps -v /myconfig:/app/config -v /var/run/docker.sock:/var/run/docker.sock perennial/deploy:master deploy sync "*" "*"`.
+The last three arguments is the actual deploy command, you can change it.
+5. Or start an HTTP server `docker run --rm -p 80:80 -v /myapps:/apps -v /myconfig:/app/config -v /var/run/docker.sock:/var/run/docker.sock perennial/deploy:master`.
+6. Now you can use the REST interface to trigger commands or receive webhooks.

+### Native

 1. Download the contents of this repo either from the zip button or from the releases section.
 2. Extract somewhere, open a shell and cd to that directory.
-3. Start `npm install` to install all dependencies in the current directory.
-4. Now you can start the app with `node deploy.js` or the `deploy` shell script.
+4. You can start the app with `node deploy.js` or the `deploy` shell script.

 Make sure you have git, docker and rocker-compose installed, so **deploy** can start them!